Clean Plate campaign: International trade tensions

-COVID-19 also makes international trade really hard, making foreign food supply to China really unstable.
-Policy-wise, many countries, including Russia, Ukraine and Vietnam, imposed strong restrictions on food exports."They have advised us to increase stocks, keep supplies higher than we usually have.
-Things are not looking good in Brazil," a senior trader at one of China's leading food processors shows concerns over China's main supplier of soybeans and a key meat exporter where the coronavirus infections has exceeded the number in Spain and Italy in May.
+COVID-19 makes international trade difficult, which in turn makes foreign food supply to China highly unstable.
+Policy-wise, many countries, including Russia, Ukraine and Vietnam, imposed strong restrictions on food exports.
+According to a senior trader at one of China's leading food processors, "They have advised us to increase stocks, keep supplies higher than we usually have.
+Things are not looking good in Brazil," regarding concerns over China's main supplier of soybeans and a key meat exporter where the coronavirus infections had exceeded the number in Spain and Italy in May.

 As a result, China resorted to the U.S. for soybean and meat supplies.
-This is also partially due to the bilateral agreements signed to end the U.S.- China trade war, in which China promised to increase its purchase of American agricultural products, especially soybeans.
+This is also partially due to the bilateral agreements signed to end the U.S.–China trade war, in which China promised to increase its purchase of American agricultural products, especially soybeans.
 However, the shadow of trade tensions adds anxiety and uncertainty to the Chinese government especially at the height of a global crisis.
 Such perceived over-reliance on importing food from the U.S. is politically and strategically unpopular to the Chinese government.
-There is a clear example showing the state's attitude towards this.
-The central committee of China in the next five years specified to prioritize national food security.
-It means to reduce China's reliance on agriculture imports from countries such as the U.S. and Australia, with whom Beijing's relations have become tense.
-This is a dilemma to the Chinese government and really makes food security a national security issue practically.
+The central committee of China in the next five years specified to prioritize national food security, intending to reduce China's reliance on agriculture imports from countries such as the U.S. and Australia, with whom Beijing's relations have become tense.
+This is a dilemma to the Chinese government and makes food security a national security issue practically.